willgoldby/API-Documentation-for-GetMyWeather-API/Basic-outline-4_21.md

 Parameter | Returned value | Example
 ----------| ---------- | ---
-Temperature |  A number that represents degrees Fahrenheit. | `72` means 72 degrees Fahrenheit Wind speed | A number that represents kph (kilometers per hour) | `21` means 21 kph Humidity | A number between 0-100 that represents a percentage| `80` means 80 percent humidity.
+Temperature |  A number that represents degrees Fahrenheit | `72` means 72 degrees Fahrenheit Wind speed | A number that represents kph (kilometers per hour) | `21` means 21 kph Humidity | A number between 0-100 that represents a percentage| `80` means 80 percent humidity.
 Precipitation | A number between 0-100 that represents a percentage| `50` means 50 percent chance of precipitation

-# How much does this it cost?
+# How much does GetMyWeather cost to use?

 - First 100,000 calls/day:  $.01 cent per call
 - After 100,000 calls/day contact us at 1-888-alan-getweather